hchauvet/beampy/README.md

 ## Change log:

+### 0.5.3

+Some minor fix:
+* Fix bug in layer propagation for box
+* Fix bug when last layer is set as [n:]
+* Start using logging.debug in modules

 ### 0.5.2

 * Fix bug with dvisvgm output for tikz dvi (function latex2svg has now an option to write the svg produced by dvisvgm).
 * Add tableofcontents modules [See documentation](https://hchauvet.github.io/beampy/auto_examples/plot_TOC.html).
-* Add a BeamerFrankfurt theme [See documentation](https://hchauvet.github.io/beampy/auto_themes/theme_BeamerFrankfurt.htm).
+* Add a BeamerFrankfurt theme [See documentation](https://hchauvet.github.io/beampy/auto_themes/theme_BeamerFrankfurt.html).
 * Figure module accepts animated gif.
 * Extra latex packages could be added to text module with the "extra_packages" argument.